Published: August 2021 | Updated: July 2022

 Eliminating sweet and high-protein feeds can be helpful for horses with chronic hives, as these types of feeds can contribute to inflammation.
 You may also want to eliminate corn or vegetable oils (high in pro-inflammatory omega-6) if those are being fed.

-Adding in certain immune-supportive nutrients may also be helpful for horses prone to allergic reactions, including hives.
+Adding in certain immune-supportive nutrients may also be helpful as supplements for hives in horses, as well as other allergic reactions.
 Some of these include:

 - Flax, hemp, or chia seeds which are high in omega-3;